-There were no customer complaints about the company, although the insurance company does not have a listing or rating from the Better Business Bureau.
+There were no customer complaints about the company.
+However, the insurance company does not have a listing or rating from the Better Business Bureau.
 We selected Berxi for its affordable policies, high financial ratings, and robust offerings for nurses.

 Best for Therapists and Social Workers : Health Care Providers Service Organization

 Such professionals are not only vulnerable to malpractice suits.
 They may also require assault and personal injury coverage due to the nature of the populations they may treat.
 This level of attention to counseling professionals is why we ranked HPSO as best for therapists and social workers.

-The professional liability insurance program is underwritten by CNA Financial, one of the largest commercial insurance companies in the U.S., insuring 1 million businesses and business owners.
-Founded in 1897, the company boasts an A+ rating with Standard & Poor’s, and an A rating with AM Best.
+The professional liability insurance program is underwritten by CNA Financial.
+This is one of the largest commercial insurance companies in the U.S.; they insure 1 million businesses and business owners.
+Founded in 1897, the company boasts an A+ rating with S&P and an A rating with AM Best.
 HPSO, for its part, has been providing insurance since 1990.

 Best for Dentists : The Professional Protector Plan

-Launched in 1969, the Professional Protector Plan (PPP) is different from other dental insurance plans because of the breadth and depth of its offerings.
+Launched in 1969, the Professional Protector Plan (PPP) is different from other dental insurance plans.
+That's because of the breadth and depth of its offerings.
 It is endorsed by state dental associations including the Virginia Dental Association and the Iowa Dental Association.
-PPP also is listed as a vendor on the American Dental Association website, a testament to its popularity and high satisfaction ratings.
+PPP also is listed as a vendor on the American Dental Association website.
+This is a testament to its popularity and high satisfaction ratings.

 The PPP for Dentists offers customized insurance solutions for dentists and other dental professionals.
-From dental school through owning a practice, the PPP protects dentists with a variety of coverages, as well as risk management services.
+From dental school through owning a practice, the PPP protects dentists with a variety of coverages.
+It also provides risk management services.

 The PPP offers professional liability insurance, general liability coverage, property coverage, cyber liability insurance, and more, including insurance for high-risk dentists.